The new central front: Japan’s special role in the West’s strategic rivalry with China

 German, English, Greek, French (conversational), Japanese (conversational)

-Dr. Elli-Katharina Pohlkamp was a Visiting Fellow of the Asia Programme at the European Council on Foreign Relations.
+Dr. Elli-Katharina Pohlkamp is a Visiting Fellow of the Asia Programme at the European Council on Foreign Relations.
 She previously worked as a Japan Analyst based in Munich, as a Policy Fellow at the Progressives Zentrum Berlin and as a Japan Fellow at Agora Strategy Group, where she focused on EU-Japan relations and Japanese foreign policy and security in East Asia.

 She also was a Research Assistant and a Forum Ebenhausen-Scholar at the German Institute for International and Security Affairs (SWP Berlin) and worked at the German Institute for Japanese Studies in Tokyo, as a PhD Scholar.